nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   2. To delete a specific date and slot of a patient: you can type `ds/ dsi/TO_BE_DELETED_DATE_AND_TIME_INDEX` or `dsi/TO_BE_DELETED_DATE_AND_TIME_INDEX`.
 The to be deleted date and slot index is the index of the specific date and slot you want to delete.
   3. To add a new date and slot of a patient: you can type `ds/NEW_DATE_AND_SLOT dsi/` or `ds/NEW_DATE_AND_SLOT`.
   4. To change a specific date and slot of a patient: you can type `ds/UPDATE_DATE_AND_SLOT dsi/TO_BE_UPDATED_DATE_AND_SLOT_INDEX`.
 The date and slot at this index in the list will be updated to the new date and slot given by you.
-- You can only use `ds/` and `dsi/` for **patient**.
-Nurse do not have any home-visit dates and slots.
+- You can only use `ds/` and `dsi/` for **patients**.
+Nurses do not have any home-visit dates and slots.
-- The unavailable date works similar to the date and time edit excepts using different indicator `ud/` and `udi/` to indicate the date and the index.
+- The unavailable date works similar to the date and time edit, only using different indicators `ud/` and `udi/` to indicate the date and the index.
 - The **unavailable date** is only applicable to **nurse**.

 <div markdown="block" class="alert alert-warning">